-Pain is usually caused by deep decay, abscesses, cracked teeth, infected wisdom teeth, sinusitis or muscle and joint inflammation from tooth grinding.
-The dentist will do a thorough examination, x-rays and may require other investigations to find the cause of the pain.
-Once this has been discovered the dentist will be able to manage the problem appropriately and resolve the pain.
-Often painkillers and antibiotics are prescribed to manage pain until the appropriate treatment can be performed.
+Toothache is usually caused by deep decay, abscesses, cracked teeth, infected wisdom teeth or gums, sinusitis or muscle and joint inflammation from tooth grinding.
+The dentist will do a thorough examination with X-rays and may require other investigations to find the cause of the pain.
+Once assessment has been made the dentist will be able to manage the problem appropriately to resolve the pain or ease the discomfort.
+Often painkillers and antibiotics are prescribed to manage pain until definitive treatment can be performed.

 A swelling may arise in the mouth or externally around the face, jaws and neck and can be caused by trauma (internal bleeding, swelling due to fracture, and joint dislocation), infection or inflammation.
 Acute swelling in the head and neck area is potentially life threatening and needs immediate attention as it can cause obstruction of the airway, making breathing difficult.

-We can manage swelling through the application of ice and the prescribing of anti-inflammatories or anti-biotics.
+We can manage swelling through the application of ice pack and the prescribing of anti-inflammatories or antibiotics.
 This can mitigate the dangers and discomfort of swelling until we are able to treat its underlying cause.

 Facial swelling after a dental surgical procedure is not unusual and is rarely a cause for concern.
 We often prescribe anti-inflammatories after dental surgery to reduce such swelling.

 Through wear and tear teeth can become damaged.
-Early intervention can save the teeth and restore their natural appearance.
+Early intervention can save the teeth and restore their natural appearance and function.

 We can usually re-cement a crown depending on the reason it has become dislodged.